mounishakotha/Linux-Server-Configuration-/README.md

 3) Create an OAuth Client ID.
 The OAuth client ID's are **amazonaws.com** and **xip.io**.
 4) This will require you to configure the consent screen, with the same choices as in the video.
 5) When you're presented with a list of application types, choose Web application.
-6) You can then set the authorized JavaScript origins, with the same settings as in the video.
+6) You can then set the authorized JavaScript origins, http://IPAddress.xip.io/login,http://IPAddress.xip.io/callback,http://IPAddress.xip.io/gconnect.
 7) You will then be able to get the client ID and client secret.

+* In login.html change the old client ID with new client ID
+* Also, change the old client_secrets.json file with new client_secrets.json